 By Matthew Waller

-Some of the veterans injured in the crash have sued Union Pacific and Smith Industries, the Midland-based company that owns the truck that was pulling the trailer that a dozen war-wounded veterans and their wives were riding on.
+Four of those wounded have sued Union Pacific, the operator of the train, and Smith Industries, the company which owns the truck that pulled the trailer the veterans were riding on for the parade.